 -

-How much is the value of wind turbine blades
+How many meters are the blades of a small wind turbine

 [PDF Version]